Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

     #run build();
 ```

-The building process is done at compile-time when `#run build();` is executed.
+The building process started with `jai build.jai` is done at compile-time when `#run build();` is executed.

 The first step in the building process is always to create a new workspace w (see line (1)), which will be Workspace 3.
-So when doing `jai build.jai`:
+Sothe following workspaces are created:
 * Workspace 1: reserved for inner compiler workings;
 * Workspace 2: reserved for the target program, here `build.jai`;
 * Workspace 3: reserved for the building script (we could call it a script, although it's completely written in Jai);